So far this play has two scenes. The second shows why. The third suggests what should be ahead.

 I shamelessly appropriate from Davis’s essay to show how the palimpsest and composite argument works for the ETS.
 Start here.
 Since a composite argument is the concatenation of fragments of other earlier texts, the composite itself can be viewed as a larger fragment consisting of smaller ones.
 Viewing it so has two important implications.

 This juxtaposition of fragments that are read as if they were statements equally associated with each other means that the resulting composite argument is punctuated by interruptions the readers do not typically see.
-The analytic aim to make these interruptions visible to the reader: again to make evident what is missing in the current composite argument by virtue of all those earlier debates and points having been obscured or written out of the record relevant to the ETS.
+The analytic aim to make the interruptions visible to the reader—again, to make evident what is missing in the current composite argument by virtue of those earlier debates and points being obscured or written out of the record relevant to the ETS.

 In the above composite, I identified one of the missing elements and focussed on it, i.e., what infrastructure control centers were actually doing by way of mitigating emissions over the decade or more the ETS was floundering under the claim there was no alternative to it.

-It strikes me that I also missed something bigger.
+It strikes me that I was missing something bigger.

 There are, conceptually, at least three types of fragments, small or large: that which awaits finishing or completed, that which survives what once had been finished or completed, and that which is (no longer) finishable or completable.
 You have a hole in the ground.
 In one version, it surrounds the foundation upon which a structure will be built.
 In the second version, it surrounds the remaining ruins of a previous structure.
 In the third version, it surrounds what is now nothing: What was there has rotted away entirely or disappeared irretrievably.
 Indeed, the third version could be cohabitating with the first or second versions.